 Car insurance laws in Michigan

-- Insurance requirement: Michigan requires all drivers to carry a minimum amount of car insurance coverage as determined by state law.
+- Insurance requirement: Michigan requires all drivers to carry at least a minimum amount of car insurance coverage as determined by state law.

-- Proof of insurance: Michigan drivers must carry proof of insurance in their vehicle at all times.
+- Proof of insurance: Michigan drivers must carry proof of insurance in their vehicles at all times.
 Electronic proof of insurance is acceptable.

-- Failure to show proof of insurance: Drivers who cannot provide proof of insurance when asked by law enforcement can have their license suspended.
+- Failure to show proof of insurance: Drivers who cannot provide proof of insurance when asked by law enforcement may have their license suspended.

-- $20,000 in bodily injury liability coverage per person
+- $50,000 in bodily injury liability per person per accident

 Penalties for driving without insurance in Michigan